hydephp/develop/docs/creating-content/static-pages.md

 ## Creating Markdown Pages

-Markdown pages are the easiest way to create static pages, and are similar to [blog posts](blog-posts).
+Markdown pages are the easiest way to create static pages.
-You may want to read that page first as it explains [how front matter works](blog-posts#supported-front-matter-properties) and how to use it.

 You can create a Markdown page by adding a file to the `_pages` directory where the filename ends in `.md`.
+You can also use [Front Matter](front-matter) to add page metadata.

 ### Scaffolding Markdown Pages